When it comes to credit, people have plenty of questions. What is good credit? How does it work? And, most of all, how do you get it?

 Looking to learn more about secured credit cards?
 Visit your nearest M&T Bank branch or call us at 1-877-378-1276 to apply.

-For access to additional financial education, for wherever you are on your financial journey, visit M&T Money Mentor
+For access to additional financial education resources, for wherever you are on your financial journey, visit our Financial Education Center.

 This article is for informational purposes only.
 It is not designed or intended to provide financial, tax, legal, investment, accounting, or other professional advice since such advice always requires consideration of individual circumstances.
 Please consult with the professionals of your choice to discuss your situation.